amparab/crypto-history-ps/README.md

 If the cache is not updated as expected (e.g., due to an external service failure):
 The system can make an appropriate decision, such as serving stale data and displaying a relevant message to the user.

+Add timeouts to REST calls when interacting with external APIs.